 Instructions

-• In a large bowl, whisk together the wet ingredients until combined.
+• Blend the oats: In a large bowl, whisk together the wet ingredients until combined.

 1 cup milk, 2 Tablespoons maple syrup, 1/4 cup coconut oil, 2 large eggs, 1 teaspoon pure vanilla extract

-• Add the dry ingredients and whisk until just combined.
+• Mix the batter and rest: Add the dry ingredients and whisk until just combined.
 Do not overmix.
 Let the batter rest for 10-15 minutes to allow the oats to absorb the moisture and help the baking powder activate.
 Preheat the waffle iron (if yours has a dial, set it to medium-high, about 375°F).

 2 1/4 cups oat flour, 2 teaspoons baking powder, 1/2 teaspoon ground cinnamon, 1/2 teaspoon sea salt

-• Spray the waffle maker with cooking spray and fill the waffle iron with batter to cover the center and most of the surface area of the bottom, leaving the edges clear so they spread but don't overflow.
-Close the lid and cook until the waffle iron light turns green, or until the waffles are deeply golden brown.
-Transfer to a plate to cool and repeat with remaining waffle batter.
+• Cook the waffles: Spray the waffle maker with non-stick spray and fill the waffle iron with batter to cover the center and most of the surface area of the bottom, leaving the edges clear so they spread but don't overflow.
+Close the lid and cook until the waffle iron light turns green, or until the waffles are golden brown.
+Transfer to a plate to cooling rack and repeat with remaining waffle batter.

 • Serve with butter, syrup, fresh fruit, or your favorite waffle toppings.